4Players/odin-unreal-minimal-samples/README.md

 ![Screenshot from the Minimal Samples Project](https://www.4players.io/images/odin/unreal/minimal-samples/odin_unreal_minimal-samples_teaser.webp)

-# Odin Integration Sample for Unreal Engine
+# Odin Integration Sample for Unreal Engine and FMOD

-This project offers a simple, yet comprehensive example showcasing the integration of 4Players' [ODIN Unreal SDK](https://github.com/4Players/odin-sdk) within Unreal Engine.
+This project offers a simple, yet comprehensive example showcasing the integration of 4Players' [ODIN Unreal SDK](https://github.com/4Players/odin-sdk) within Unreal Engine and the FMOD Audio Engine.
 For more in-depth information on replication and how to make Proximity Voice Chat work in Unreal, take a look at our [Odin Unreal Tutorial series](https://www.youtube.com/watch?v=MfZsbYhtUlU&list=PLAe4Im8mFTAuFFrFKnnl_MMJi8de7dYHs&index=2).

 ## Key Topics Showcased